contao/docs-archive/api/hooks/generatePage.md

 # generatePage

 The `generatePage` hook is triggered before the main layout (fe_page) is compiled.
 It passes the page object, the layout object and a self-reference as arguments and does not expect a return value.

-It is available from version 2.8.RC1.
+> **Tag** Available from version 2.8.0-RC1.

 ## Parameters

 1. *Database_Result* `$objPage`

     The current page object (enriched from `Controller::getPageDetails`).

 2. *Database_Result* `$objLayout`

     The active page layout applied for rendering the page.

 3.	*PageRegular* `$objPageRegular`

     The current page type object.

 ## Example

 ```php
 <?php